 Duzine Elementary School is a child-centered community whose mission is to:

-- create a safe, nurturing and inviting environment in which all are
+Create a safe, nurturing, and inviting environment in which all are comfortable taking risks.

--instill a respect for individual differences and similarities.
+Instill a respect and appreciation for individual differences and similarities.

-- provide challenging opportunities wherein students can reach their
+Provide challenging opportunities wherein students can reach their greatest potential.

-- teach and model cooperation within the Duzine School community.
+Teach and model cooperation within the school community.

-- empower our students to be actively involved in learning.
+Empower our students to be actively involved in their learning.

-Situations may arise from time to time which may cause concern on the part of the parent/guardian.
-In most cases, these are the result of misunderstandings and can be resolved through an open discussion by those involved.
-If such occasions arise, the following procedures are recommended:
+Situations may arise from time to time which may cause concern on the part of a parent/guardian.
+In most cases, these are the result of misunderstandings and can be resolved through an open discussion involving the relevant parties.
+If such occasions arise, we recommend the following procedures:

-- If the concern involves a teacher or a situation in the classroom, call the Duzine Office and request that a conference be arranged with the teacher.
+If the concern involves a teacher or a situation in the classroom, please first reach out to the teacher via email or by calling the school.

 LOST AND FOUND

 Please label everything your child brings to school to ensure that nothing is lost.